 The Company adopts the definition that an "independent" director is one who is independent in conduct, character and judgement, and has no relationship with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgement in the best interests of the Company.
-It acknowledges that Rule 210(5) (d)(i) and (ii) of the SGX-ST Listing Manual provides circumstances for which a Director will not be independent, including if he is employed by the Company or any of its related corporations for the current or any of the past three (3) financial years, or if he has an immediate family member who is employed or has been employed by the Company or any of its related corporations for the same period and whose remuneration is determined by the RC.
-It further acknowledges that prior to 11 January 2023, Rule 210(5)(d)(iii) of the SGX-ST Listing Manual required the continued appointment of an independent Director who has been a Director for an aggregate period of more than nine (9) years to be sought and approved in separate resolutions by (A) all shareholders; and (B) shareholders excluding Directors and the chief executive officer of the Company ("CEO") and their respective associates ("Two-Tiered Vote").
-Nevertheless, the Company recognises that Rule 210(5)(d)(iii) of the SGX-ST Listing Manual has been removed with effect from 11 January 2023, and that following the removal, pursuant to Transitional Practice Note 4 of the Listing Manual, independent Directors who exceed the tenure limit of nine (9) years will have to step down or be re-designated as non-independent, no later than at the Annual General Meeting ("AGM") for FY2023.
-It also notes that pursuant to Rule 210(5)(d)(iv), which will take effect for the Company's AGMs for FY2023 onwards, a Director will not be independent if he has been a director of the Company for an aggregate period of more than nine (9) years (whether before or after listing) and such Director may continue to be considered independent until the conclusion of the next AGM.
+It further notes that Rules 210(5) (d)(i) and (ii) of the SGX-ST Listing Manual provide circumstances for which a Director will not be independent, including if he is employed by the Company or any of its related corporations for the current or any of the past three (3) financial years, or if he has an immediate family member who is employed or has been employed by the Company or any of its related corporations for the same period and whose remuneration is determined by the RC.
+It also notes that pursuant to Rule 210(5)(d)(iv) of the SGX-ST Listing Manual, a Director will not be independent if he has been a director of the Company for an aggregate period of more than nine (9) years (whether before or after listing) and such Director may continue to be considered independent until the conclusion of the next annual general meeting ("AGM").

 The name of each independent Director as at the date of this Annual Report is set out in the Corporate Information section of this Annual Report.
 Collectively, the independent Directors have strong accounting and industry background, and the independence of each is reviewed annually by the NC based on, inter alia, the criteria set forth in the SGX-ST Listing Manual, the Code, individual Directors' declarations and peer performance evaluations.
-The Board concurs with the NC's recommendation that each of Dr Khoo and Mr Loh has no relationship which could interfere, or could be reasonably perceived to interfere, with the exercise of his independent business judgement with a view to the best interests of the Company.
+The Board concurs with the NC's recommendation that each of Dr Khoo Chun Leng William ("Dr Khoo"), Mr Loh Yu Jun ("Mr Loh") and Ms Tong have no relationship which could interfere, or could be reasonably perceived to interfere, with the exercise of his/her independent business judgement with a view to the best interests of the Company.
+Mr Loh replaces Mr Low Siew Sie Bob ("Mr Low"), who had served on the Board beyond an aggregate period of nine (9) years and retired from the Board on 29 April 2024, as Lead Independent Director.